 As you can see from above, JIT production can bring significant benefits to any manufacturer who implements the system; however, it’s a highly risky way to manage inventory and things can go horribly wrong if the business doesn’t call it right.
 Here are some of the disadvantages of JIT production:

-Sensitivity to errors
+Sensitivity to Errors

 The greatest risk of JIT production is that you’re storing the bare minimum of inventory in your warehouse or other storage facility.
 When manufacturing using this system, there’s absolutely no margin for error.
 The manufacturer must be able to predict demand accurately, highlighting a further problem with JIT: it relies too much on forecasts.